London holds a unique place in the hearts of Harry Potter fans all over the world.

 Put on your wizarding cape and follow us on a wonderful journey through London, revealing remarkable Harry Potter sites and sharing intriguing facts about each location.

-King’s Cross Station and Platform 93/4
+King's Cross Station and Platform 9 3/4

 If you read Harry Potter and the Philosopher’s Stone, Harry Potter and the Chamber of Secrets, Harry Potter and the Deathly Hallows, and if you watched any of the movies (of course, you did!) then you will love this site!
+This is where the wizarding journey begins.

 King’s Cross Station is where young witches and wizards gather to board the Hogwarts Express.
 On the concourse, you’ll find discover the famous Platform 93/4, marked by a trolley seemingly disappearing into the wall.
-Don’t forget to snap a photo and fulfil your wizarding dreams!
+Its a great place to start exploring Harry Potter London Attractions.

 In fact, Kings Cross Station as a meeting point for the young wizards was inspired by the real-life love story of J.K.
 Rowling’s parents who met for the first time on a train to Scotland that departed from Kings Cross Station.

 J.K.
-Rowling chose Platform 93/4 specifically because it was a fraction positioned between platforms 9 and 10, and harder for Muggles to find.
+Rowling chose Platform 9¾ specifically because it was a fraction positioned between platforms 9 and 10, and harder for Muggles to find.

 Address: King’s Cross Station, Euston Road Roadway, London N1 9AL.